Kentico/xperience-dynamics365-sales/README.md

 # Xperience Dynamics 365 Sales integration

-This integration utilizes two scheduled tasks to synchronize Xperience contacts and activities to a Dynamics 365 tenant.
+This integration enables the synchronization of Xperience contacts and activities to a Dynamics 365 tenant, and synchronizing updates of those contacts in Dynamics 365 back to your Xperience website.
 It also contains custom Marketing automation actions to log four out-of-the-box Dynamics 365 activity types.

 ## Set up the environment